 Rookie Doncic, veteran Barea lead Mavs past Thunder 111-96

+DALLAS (AP) — J.J.
+Barea and Luka Doncic brought experience and youth — and a win — to Dallas on Saturday night.

-DALLAS (AP) — Rookie Luka Doncic scored 22 points and veteran J.J.
-Barea added 21 off the bench, including 16 in a first-half surge, as the Dallas Mavericks defeated the Oklahoma City Thunder 111-96 Saturday night.
+Rookie Doncic scored 22 points and veteran Barea added a season-high 21 off the bench, including 16 in a first-half surge, as the Mavericks defeated the Oklahoma City Thunder 111-96.

 The Mavericks won for the second time in nine games and snapped the Thunder’s seven-game winning streak after they had lost their first four games of the season.